mion93/itadakimasu/README.md

 #### LOGO

-* ITADAKIMASU in Japanese means 'I humbly receive' or can be interpreted by "Let's enjoy our food'.
+* ITADAKIMASU in Japanese means 'I humbly receive' or can be interpreted by "Let's enjoy our food".
 This word shows gratefulness of the meal.
 * The Red Dot is being used not only as a FAVICON but also rapresents the Japanese flag, so I decided to use it to have a connection with Japan.

 ![JAPAN FLAG](/static/images/Japan-flag-wallpaper-12.gif)